-Job interviews test candidates in a wide variety of behavioral and physical presence aspects to determine their suitability for the concerned position.
+Job interviews test candidates in a wide variety of behavioral and physical presence aspects to determine their suitability for the position.
 That said, there are some common questions that a candidate is bound to face in a meeting.
-Being asked about work environment preference is one among them.
+Being asked "What type of work environment do you prefer?" is one of them.

 An recruiter, hiring manager or interviewer might ask this question.